barakshelef/worldcup2022/README.md

 I go over each feature twice, each time trying to find a small increment for the offensive and defensive raitings which reduce the metric closer to 0.

 ## Results and predictions
+The optimized features are seen in [`features.py`](./features.py).
+Here are some noteworthy results:
+ * Having angels in your flag really helps with defensive raiting of +3.116.
+Sadly for Qatar, having the color maroon in your flag is the worst for defense at -4.649.
+ * They key for having a good offensive raiting is clearly the light blue color (+2.021), and birds (+1.879).
+Birds however, aren't really useful for your defense (-2.172).
+ * If you think your team isn't giving it all on offense, it's probably the color brown (-2.438).
+ * And apparently having stars doesn't really do anything. +0.017 on defense and -0.029 on offense.

-The optimized features are seen in [`features.py`](./features.py), and I've used them to calculate predictions for the playoffs:
+I've used these parameters to calculate predictions for the playoffs:
 ### Round of 16
 * Netherlands will beat the USA.
 Expecting 0-0 and Netherlands winning -- I guess by penelty shootout?
 * Argentina will beat Australia 2-1.